tencentyun/intlcloud-documents/product/CDN与加速/海外加速/购买指南/计费概述_intl.md

 - Asia Pacific Region 3: The Philippines, India, Australia, and other Asia Pacific countries and regions

 >
-- The billing regions of GCD are aligned with the regions where Tencent Cloud CDN node servers are located.
+- Billing region is determined by the location of Tencent Cloud CDN node server.
 - The CDN fee in each region is calculated separately according to the applicable unit price and usage.

 ## Billing Methods